How to extend or change your visa status

-If you're in the U.S. on a temporary visa and your situation changes — you need more time, you got a job offer, you started school, you got married — you may be able to extend your current status or change to a different one without leaving the country.
-The key is filing the right form at the right time.
-Falling out of status, even by a day, can have lasting consequences.
+On a temporary visa and your situation changed — more time, a job offer, school, marriage?
+You may be able to extend your status or switch to a new one without leaving the country.
+It comes down to filing the right form before your stay runs out.
+Falling out of status, even by a day, can follow you for years.

-Your visa stamp is just an entry document.
+Your visa stamp just gets you in the door.
 Your authorized stay is the date on your I-94 record (electronic for most arrivals).
-That's the date USCIS cares about — and the date your application has to be filed before.
+That I-94 date is what USCIS counts — and the deadline your application has to beat.

 2. Form I-539 covers most extensions and changes